staturecrane/PyTorch-DCGAN-Boilerplate/README.md

 This repository is an extension and embellishment of the sample DCGAN from the [PyTorch repository](https://github.com/pytorch/examples/tree/master/dcgan).
 It is intended to collect a number of modern tricks for GAN stabilization and be made extensible for anyone wishing to do further research or play around, as well as tested on a tricker dataset (art paintings) to validate stability.

 As the original is from my experience one of the most reliable GAN implementations and has been updated for newer versions of PyTorch, modifications have only been made to update the practices to more modern techniques, but keep the structure and utilities mostly the same.
 Multi-GPU training and multiple dataset support remain unmodified, and most variable names remain the same except where they have been changed for readability.
-It is very easy to train on your own set of data, simply create a `data` folder and put your training images into one or more subfolder:
+It is very easy to train on your own set of data: simply create a `data` folder and put your training images into one or more subfolder:

 ```shell
 mkdir data